kosakovitch-2013/Lavender-Linux/README.md

 Under GNU 3.0 license. with free form abilities for everyone to edit the source.

 # Notice ⚠
-This so called distro is still under extreme development. there are some bugs and issues that needs to be fixed and DO NOT try running it on a real hardware until we release a stable release :D
+This distro is still under extreme development. there are some bugs and issues that needs to be fixed and DO NOT try running it on a real hardware until we release a stable release :D